BYU–Utah rivalry: The present

 The matches have proved to be so intensive and compelling that in 2008 Deseret First Credit Union decided to sponsor the matches between the two schools, with the winning school being award a trophy at the end of each year.
 The event awards points for each head-to-head winner of the two schools across 12 sports: football, men's and women's basketball, men's and women's swimming, women's gymnastics, men's and women's tennis, baseball, softball, women's soccer, and women's volleyball.
 These 12 sports encompass the Deseret First Duel.
 The schools face off in regular season matches.
 The winner of each match is awarded 3 points as part of the Deseret First Duel scoring system, with the exception of football and men's basketball, where the winner gets 10 points.
 (The point system was altered prior to 2017, giving basketball winners just 3 points and football winners just 5 points.)
 Since the conception of the duel in 2008, Utah now leads the series, with seven titles to five for BYU.
 BYU won in 2008, and Utah won in 2009.
 Then the schools each won three years in a row, with BYU winning the title in 2010–2012, and Utah winning in 2013–2015.
 In 2016 and 2017, the two schools traded victories once again.
 Utah won again in 2018 and 2019, and has now won 6 of the last 7 Deseret Duel titles.

+In 2021, BYU announced that they would join the Big 12 Conference starting in 2023.
+Utah followed suit in 2023, joining the conference in 2024.
+This makes the rivalry an in-conference one, the first time this has happened since 2011.
+The Holy War football rivalry was thus designated as a "protected" game, meaning that it will be played every year until at least 2027, one of four such matchups in the Big 12.